Nicole Franzel: Big Brother 22

 Franzel (who was referred to as "Nicole F." to avoid confusion with fellow All Stars houseguest Nicole Anthony of Big Brother 21 fame) returned for Big Brother 22: All-Stars alongside 15 other houseguests.
 Franzel was one of two former winners to enter the house, the other being Big Brother 14 winner Ian Terry.
 Franzel won her first and only Head of Household and Power of Veto competitions in week 10.
 Franzel played in the three-part Final Head of Household competitions against Cody Calafiore and Enzo Palumbo, winning the first part.
 On finale night, Franzel competed against Calafiore in the final competition, where Calafiore defeated Franzel by one point.
 He opted to evict Franzel, placing her third amongst the other houseguests.
 Franzel voted for Calafiore to win.

 Franzel made history by living in the Big Brother house the most days, with 255 days.
+Counting the Reindeer Games spinoff, Franzel’s total day count equals 261.

 Big Brother Reindeer Games

-Franzel returned for a fourth season during the holiday spin-off season, and won Big Brother Reindeer Games.
+Franzel returned for a fourth season, the holiday spin-off Big Brother Reindeer Games, and won against Taylor Hale in the final Santa’s Showdown.
+Franzel’s victory made her the first two-time winner in Big Brother history.

 Personal life

 Franzel was born and raised in Ubly, Michigan.
 Franzel attended Ubly High School, where she played on the women's basketball team.
 Franzel has been in a relationship with fellow Big Brother 18 houseguest Victor Arroyo since early 2017, and the two became engaged on September 8, 2018 in a special appearance on an episode of Big Brother 20.
 On January 11, 2021, Franzel announced on Instagram that she was expecting her first child with Arroyo.
 Franzel announced on her Coco Caliente podcast that she and Arroyo would wed in March 2021, after postponing the wedding three times due to the COVID-19 pandemic.
 Franzel and Arroyo were married on March 16, 2021.
 Their son Victor "Arrow" Arroyo IV was born in July 2021.
+In February 2026, Nicole gave birth to fraternal twins a son, River David and a daughter Goldie Jen.